seek-oss/sku/docs/docs/configuration.md

 Enable content security policy feature.
 See [`Content Security Policy`](./docs/csp.md) for more info.

-## cspExtraHosts
+## cspExtraScriptSrcHosts

 type `Array<string>`

 Default: `[]`

-Extra external hosts to allow in your [content security policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+Extra external hosts to allow in your `script-src` [content security policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 Only relevant if `cspEnabled` is set to `true`.

 ## dangerouslySetESLintConfig